Child Labor Laws and Regulations

 b.
 "Theatrical production" means and includes stage, motion picture and television performances and rehearsals therefor.

 c.
-"Prohibited performance" means and includes appearances as a rope or wire walker or rider, gymnast, wrestler, boxer, contortionist, acrobat, rider of a horse or other animal unless the minor is trained to safely ride such horse or animal or rider of any vehicle other than that generally used by a minor of the same age, or appearance in any illegal, indecent or immoral exhibition, practice, or theatrical production or in any practice, exhibition or theatrical production dangerous to the life, limb, health or morals of a minor, or appearance or exhibition of any physically deformed or mentally deficient minor.
+"Prohibited performance" means and includes appearances as a rope or wire walker or rider, gymnast, wrestler, boxer, contortionist, acrobat, rider of a horse or other animal unless the minor is trained to safely ride such horse or animal, or rider of any vehicle other than that generally used by a minor of the same age, or appearance in any illegal, indecent, or immoral exhibition, practice, or theatrical production or in any practice, exhibition, or theatrical production dangerous to the life, limb, health or morals of a minor, or appearance or exhibition of a minor with a physical or mental disability.
+“Prohibited performance” also means and includes, but is not limited to, the following:

 34:2-21.58.
 Theatrical productions; employment of minors under 16

-Notwithstanding any provision of the child labor laws of this State, the professional employment of minors under the age of 16 years in theatrical productions is authorized upon compliance with the conditions in this act set forth.
+2. a.
+Notwithstanding any provision of the child labor laws of this State, the professional employment of minors under the age of 18 years in theatrical productions is authorized upon compliance with the conditions in P.L.1962, c.91 (C.34:2-21.57 et seq.) set forth.

 34:2-21.59.
 Permit; grounds for issuance